ossf/scorecard-action/README.md

 > Official GitHub Action for [OSSF scorecard](https://github.com/ossf/scorecard).

 ## Installation
-The simplest and quickest way to install Scorecards's GitHub action is from the [marketplace](https://github.com/marketplace/actions/fortify-scancentral-scan).
+The simplest and quickest way to install Scorecards's GitHub action is from the [GitHub's marketplace](https://github.com/marketplace/actions/scorecard-action).

 ### Inputs